 Cafe on-site.
 There’s plenty of benches and of course picnics are welcome

 There are toilets on site.
-They’re public toilets so they’re not exactly plush but they serve their purpose.
+They’re public toilets so they’re not exactly plush but they serve their purpose and actually they’re quite clean.